Georgia – 15 interesting facts

 • Chokhatauri

-• Samegrelo – Zemo Svaneti – consists of provinces Samegrelo and upper Svaneti.
+• Samegrelo – Zemo Svaneti consists of the provinces Samegrelo and upper Svaneti.
 Capital Zugdidi.

 • Batumi city